bobbyjim/x16-rogue-forest/README.md

 # Gameplay
 * turn-based, using cursor keys to move, and the keyboard for one-letter commands

-* non-modal
-  - many ways to do things

-* resource management is key to survival (food, water, potions)
+* resource management, and luck, are key to survival
 * hack-and-slash
   - bump into a monster to attack it.

 * On-screen status of player and game.
-  - "You hear some noises in the distance."
-  - characteristics
+  - strength
-  - readied armor and rating
+  - armor and rating
-  - readied weapon and rating
+  - weapon and rating
   - score
+  - food and hunger levels

 # Objects
-* obscure objects
-  - newly discovered objects only offer a color, e.g. a "blue sword"
-  - purpose/capability is unstated
-  - its True Name is revealed via use/experimentation
-  - the identity of magical/enchanted items varies from run to run e.g. a "Bubbly potion" might heal in one game and poison in another.
+* described by owner, color, type, and attribute
+  - typically, the more descriptors, the better
+  - descriptors are in natural hierarchies
+  - (maybe I should probably mix those hierarchies up each run!!)

 * object types
   - food
-  - Magic potions, wands, staves, rings
   - Weapons
   - Armor
+  - The Amulet of Yendor